 - Place almonds in a dry skillet over medium heat.
 Heat the almonds until they are light brown and fragrant, shaking the pan occasionally, for about 4 minutes.

-- Remove the outer leaves of the romaine lettuce and slice off the core; discard.
+- Remove the outer leaves of the romaine lettuce and discard the core.
 Slice the lettuce crosswise into 1-inch strips.

 - Rinse the romaine and spinach under cold running water.
 Spin the leaves in a salad spinner or gently pat dry with paper towels.
 Place in a mixing bowl.